Corner430/corner430.github.io/_posts/vim学习.md

 nnoremap Y y$

 " Map the F5 key to run a Python script inside Vim.
-" We map F5 to a chain of commands here.
+" I map F5 to a chain of commands here.
 " :w saves the file.
 " <CR> (carriage return) is like pressing the enter key.
 " !clear runs the external clear screen command.